Plagiarized Content on Fiverr from SEO Writers

-How does Fiverr Work?
+How Does Fiverr Work?

 Ordering a gig, let’s say a content worth of 500 words, couldn’t be easier.
 Once you have signed up as a buyer, you can order gigs from several sellers.
 Usually 200-500 words are being sold for $5.

 The main problem with Fiver is that the first result pages are filled with highly reviewed and recommended content writers.
-But what you don’t know when you use Fiverr the first time is that around 80% of these results are the same person— more accurate the same organization.
+But what you don’t know when you use Fiverr the first time is that around 80% of these results can be the same person depending when you search for writers — more accurate the same organization.

-How Writers Hack Fiverr
+Do Writers Hack Fiverr?

-It gets worse:
+It got worse:

-Below is is the famous quote from Shakespeare’s McBeth.
+Below is the famous quote from Shakespeare’s McBeth.
 The first one can’t be tracked and is being used by Fiverr delinquents where Google will show you that they are no matches.
 The second one is the original quote and it’s not hacked.
 While both look exactly the same, the first one is untraceable:

 1) Hacked Content:

 Copy and paste this sentence to Google and you will see that there will be only no result but this article: